 Selected readings are available via the OneDrive link .

-If you wish to contact the organizers, please e-mail Dr. Melvin Chen at melvinchen (at) ntu (dot) edu (dot) sg
+The organizers are Prof. Kumar Selvarajoo (Chief Scientist, Taizhou Research Institute, Zhejiang University) and Dr. Melvin Chen (Senior Lecturer, Philosophy, Nanyang Technological University).
+If you wish to contact the organizers, please e-mail Dr. Chen at melvinchen (at) ntu (dot) edu (dot) sg